 Brussels to Amsterdam

 Next stop: the buzzing, freewheeling city of Amsterdam.
 Check out Amsterdam’s eye-opening Red Light District, where the creative and wacky come together on narrow cobbled streets, 24/7.
-Try out Amsterdam’s multi-ethnic cuisine.
-This cultural melting pot dishes up loads of affordable food.
+Tonight, try some of the traditional local cuisine at a restaurant in a nearby fishing village.
 With an optional evening canal cruise, you’ve got a chance to get to know the group, unwind with a few drinks and uncover Amsterdam at water level.
-Get some pointers on the city’s hot spots from your Tour Manager and head into town for a fun night out.
+Get some pointers on the city’s hot spots from your Trip Manager and head into town for a fun night out.

 Amsterdam to Rhine Valley